Southern Comfort (1981 film)

-Southern Comfort is a 1981 American action thriller film directed by Walter Hill and written by Michael Kane, Hill and his longtime collaborator David Giler.
+Southern Comfort is a 1981 American independent Southern Gothic thriller film directed by Walter Hill and written by Michael Kane, Hill and his longtime collaborator David Giler.
 It stars Keith Carradine, Powers Boothe, Fred Ward, T. K. Carter, Franklyn Seales and Peter Coyote.
 The film, set in 1973, features a Louisiana Army National Guard squad of nine from an infantry unit on weekend maneuvers in rural bayou country as they antagonize some local Cajun people and become hunted.

+Filming took place during a 55-day period in the Caddo Lake bayou in the states of Louisiana and Texas.

 Plot

-In 1973 a squad of nine Louisiana Army National Guard soldiers convene in a local bayou for weekend maneuvers.
-New to the squad is Corporal Hardin, a cynical transfer from the Texas Army National Guard who is disgusted with the arrogant behavior and attitudes of the men.
-Happily married in civilian life, Hardin wants no part of the prostitutes which PFC Spencer has arranged but otherwise gets along with the amiable Spencer.
-When the squad gets disoriented in remote swampland Staff Sergeant Poole, their Vietnam War veteran squad leader, orders them to commandeer three pirogues from a campsite.
-A group of Cajun hunter-trappers discover the missing boats and PFC Stuckey fires blanks from his M-60 machine gun at them.
+In 1973, a squad of nine Louisiana Army National Guard soldiers convene in a local bayou for weekend maneuvers.
+New to the squad is Corporal Hardin, a cynical transfer from the Texas Army National Guard, who is disgusted with the arrogant behavior and attitudes of the men.
+Happily married in civilian life as a chemical engineer, Hardin wants no part of the prostitutes which PFC Spencer has arranged but otherwise gets along with the amiable Spencer.
+When the squad gets disoriented in remote swampland, Staff Sergeant Poole, their Vietnam War veteran squad leader, orders them to commandeer three pirogues from a campsite.
+A group of Cajun hunter-trappers discover the missing boats and PFC Stuckey fires blanks from his M60 machine gun at them.
 The Cajuns return fire with live ammunition, killing Poole and panicking the squad.

 Sgt.
 Casper – the strict, inexperienced, and unpopular second-in-command – orders the squad to continue their "mission."
-Corporal Reece's live ammunition, intended to hunt with, is distributed among the men.
+Corporal Reece's live ammunition, intended for hunting, is distributed among the men.
 They encounter a one-armed Cajun hunter-trapper and Casper arrests him as a prisoner of war.
 The emotionally unstable Bowden attempts to burn the cabin, igniting a store of TNT inside and destroying a source of food, fresh water, guns, and ammunition.
 Hearing barking dogs, the Guardsmen assume they're about to be rescued but learn the Cajuns are now stalking them.
-The Guardsmen fend off attacking rottweillers but Cripps is killed by a lethal boobytrap that's been set for them.
+The Guardsmen fend off attacking rottweilers, but Cribbs is killed by a lethal booby trap that's been set for them.
 Bowden begins to have a serious mental breakdown in the night and is restrained.
 When Reece tortures the one-armed Cajun, Hardin intervenes and they fight with bayonets until Reece is killed.
 The one-armed Cajun escapes into the swamp.
 Stuckey threatens to kill Hardin until Casper promises to have Hardin court-martialed.
 The rest of the squad mutinies against Casper in favor of Spencer's leadership.
-When Stuckey dies in quicksand trying to signal a passing helicopter the two factions split up to search for him.
-Casper throws a homemade grenade at the Cajuns to no avail, and is killed making a bayonet charge at them.
+When Stuckey dies in quicksand trying to signal a passing helicopter, the two factions split up to search for him.
+Casper throws a homemade grenade at the Cajuns to no avail and is killed making a bayonet charge at them.
 Simms is also shot and killed.